New Year Festivities at Different Regions of India

 Hijri – Islamic New Year

-The Muslim New Year Begin on the first day of Muharram as the Islamic calendar does not line up with the Gregorian calendar and only because of that the date for the Islamic New Year or Muharram vary as per lunar calendar.
+The Muslim New Year begins on the first day of Muharram as the Islamic calendar does not line up with the Gregorian calendar, and only because of that the date for the Islamic New Year or Muharram, vary as per lunar calendar.
 The New Year is celebrated with ancient customs & traditions for incoming spring.

 Losoong – Sikkimese New Year

-The Losoong is one of the most known and ancient festival of Sikkim, celebrated in December.
+The Losoong is one of the most known and ancient festivals of Sikkim, celebrated in December.
 The festival marks the end of harvesting season and the beginning of the New Year for people of Sikkim.
-It is also called as ‘Sonam Losar’ the farmer’s new year.
+It is also called ‘Sonam Losar’ the farmer’s new year.

 Navreh – Kashmiri New Year